TelerikAcademy-Cloning/Databases/21. Databases Team Work Project/2015/README.md

 * Note that the ZIP file could contain few hundred dates (folders), each holding few hundreds Excel files, each holding thousands of data.
 * **Input**: MongoDB database; ZIP file with Excel 2003 reports.
 Output: data loaded in the SQL Server database.
 * _For example:_
-  * you may have the **MongoDB database ìSupermarketî** holding information about some vendors and some products and a **set of Excel files** (*.xls) holding information about the sales in the different super¨markets.
+  * you may have the **MongoDB database ‚ÄúSupermarket‚Äù** holding information about some vendors and some products and a **set of Excel files** (*.xls) holding information about the sales in the different super¬¨markets.

 ## Problem 2 - Generate PDF Reports
 * Your task is to generate a PDF reports summarizing information from the SQL Server.